Hi everyone in this article I’m explaining about Code

 Note that code access security is based on two key concepts, namely, code groups and permissions.
 Each and every .NET assembly belongs to a particular code group.
 Each code group in turn is granted a set of permission that are specified in the permission set to which it is associated.
 You can use the following command in the command line to see the code groups defined your system.

 Code Access Security comprises of the following elements:

-represent a resource that is protected, or, the ability to perform an operation
+Permissions: these represent a resource that is protected, or, the ability to perform an operation that is protected.

 Using Declarative and Imperative Syntax: